BINF3101-yohe/Lab7_genome_annotation_part2/README.md

 &ensp;

 # LQ 3
-How many coding sequences are in the filtered version of your genome annotation?
+How many coding sequences were removed during the filtering step?

 &ensp;
 &ensp;